Mom, It’s Time for the Quiz!

 Aversion to touch,

 OK, wait.
 Arnica has aversion to touch because Arnica is injured!
-That’s why Arnica doesn’t want people touching them!
+That’s why Arnica doesn’t want people touching him!

 Forget “tired”.
 He’s tired because he has a blood disease.
 He’s anemic.
 All anemic people are tired.
 It’s common, and therefore, won’t help us.